 To be eligible, you must be a high school junior who permanently resides within Aurora, Brule, Buffalo, Jerauld, Sanborn, Miner, Davison, or Hanson counties of South Dakota or be the dependent of a Central Electric member.

 One student from each county or director district may be awarded a trip to Washington DC.

-Submit an essay, not to exceed 1,000 words on the following topic:
+To apply, students must complete an essay, not to exceed 1,000 words, on the following topic:

 "As a member-owned, not-for-profit utility, Central Electric Cooperative strives to improve the quality of life for our members.
 Discuss the benefits of your cooperative membership."